holland01/assessment-image-library/README.md

 Pressing the "UP" key will toggle between displaying the two available data formats - floating point and 8 bit.

-The images are gamma corrected directly in the OpenGL shader which processes their sampling and fragment output.
-Technically, gamma correction can be accomplished using the SRGB8 texture format which is provided by the API, but this is a much smoother process.

 Unfortunately, the demo has only been tested on Ubuntu 15.04.
-There is a simple guide provided on running it, for those who have access to an Ubuntu distro.
+At the bottom is a simple script which will install any necessary dependencies (for those who have access to an Ubuntu distro.)

-(scroll to the bottom for a simple installation guide)

-### Answers to Assessment Questions
+#### Answers to Assessment Questions

-* **why you chose the implementation you did, and any upsides/downsides it afords in comparison to other options.**
+* **Why did you choose your implementation?
+Are there any upsides/downsides it affords in comparison to other options?**

 The implementation chosen was strictly for the sake of demonstrating a reasonable understanding of modern C++, in addition to showing